 A popular myth concerning pseudo-sciatica is that it exists because of an abnormality in which the sciatic nerve runs through the substance of the piriformis muscle, rather than beneath it as is deemed typical.
 While more people with this irregularity do display piriformis compression of the sciatic nerve, plenty of people have it, yet demonstrate no symptoms now or ever.
 Additionally, many people do not demonstrate the nerve-through-muscle abnormality, yet still suffer from piriformis-related sciatic nerve compression.

-Finally, a very common myth is that in order to suffer sciatica, something must be pinching the nerve itself or the nerve roots that form it.
+Finally, a very common myth is that in order to suffer sciatica in one leg, something must be pinching the nerve itself or the nerve roots that form it.
 This is the least enlightened of all sciatica misconceptions, since the most common causes of sciatica do not involve any compression or even contact with the sciatic nerve or its formative nerve roots.
 These incredibly common causes include diabetes, various neuromuscular diseases and the epidemic incidence of mindbody oxygen deprivation.

 Our first piece of advice goes out to all our readers who are patients: You must learn all about sciatica if you are to have any hope of curing it.
 There are good reasons why sciatica is so stubborn and resistant to treatment.
 You must understand why sciatica exists in order to have any chance at all of resolving it.
 Reading this article is a good start, but we have many other detailed dissertations on the subject of sciatica on this website, as well as a full sister website devoted to nothing but sciatica.
 Be sure to read through the sciatica section on this site and all the content on sciatica-pain.org in order to truly become well versed in the condition and the reasons why it fails to respond to treatment over very long timelines.